 5. Analyze your time clock data.

 Don’t just use the punches to calculate payroll.
-Run reports and do data analysis that helps managers and payroll recognize anomalies and patterns that indicate that some time theft may be occurring.
+Run reports and do data analysis that helps managers and payroll recognize anomalies and patterns that indicate that some time theft or payroll fraud may be occurring.
 For example, an employee whose hours are consistently higher than the rest of the shift’s employees may be engaging in time theft.